pnp/cli-microsoft365/docs/manual/docs/cmd/spo/app/app-deploy.md

 `--help`|output usage information
 `-i, --id <id>`|ID of the app to deploy.
 Needs to be available in the tenant app catalog.
 `-u, --appCatalogUrl [appCatalogUrl]`|(optional) URL of the tenant app catalog site.
 If not specified, the CLI will try to resolve it automatically
-`-o, --output <output>`|Output type. `json|text`.
+`--skipFeatureDeployment`|If the app supports tenant-wide deployment, deploy it to the whole tenant `-o, --output <output>`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging